 7. Your Credit Score Can Cost You Thousands Over a Lifetime

-If you open a loan or credit card with a partner, the account activity will be reflected on both your credit reports.
-Joint accounts are different than authorized users, but whenever you share credit, make sure you’re aware of who will be responsible and who will be affected if a payment is missed.
+However, if the person doesn’t make a payment as agreed or racks up a big balance, it can affect your score because it’s still technically your account.
+Whenever you share credit, make sure you’re aware of who will be responsible and who will be affected if a payment is missed.

 9. Negative Information Eventually Ages Off

 We all make mistakes, and if you have some not-so-great moments in your credit history, you may be relieved to hear that they will eventually drop off your credit report.
 As long as you keep your credit in good standing moving forward, eventually any past mistakes won’t be a factor.

 10. Credit Scores Aren’t the Only Things That Matter for Lending Decisions

 While your credit score can impact a lot of your ability to access credit, it isn’t the only thing lenders consider.
 If you have no credit or poor credit, you may be able to secure a loan through an alternative lender.
 In some situations, making a personal appeal or giving a lender more context to your credit report can help you access financial products.
 This is usually most effective at smaller institutions such as local banks or credit unions, where you’re more likely to be able to talk to the decision-maker and have someone look at your entire financial picture instead of just your score.